 The Regional Manufacturing Technology Center (RMTC) is a regional campus for Kellogg Community College (KCC) and home to all industrial trades programs offered by KCC.
 Limited offerings are also available at other locations:

 - Industrial Welding

-- the Branch Area Careers Center (Coldwater, MI)
+- the Branch Area Careers Center (BACC) in Coldwater, MI

 - Industrial Electricity and Electronics